 We are all at the feet of Jesus on this one, as our “Rabboni” instructs us on “heavenly” leaven through one of His shortest parables.
 “The kingdom of heaven is like yeast that a woman took and mixed into about sixty pounds of flour until it worked all through the dough.”
-The Parable of the Leaven, repeated in Luke13:20–21, immediately follows the Parable of the Mustard Seed.
+The Parable of the Leaven, repeated in Luke 13:20–21, immediately follows the Parable of the Mustard Seed.
 Both share the spiritual theme of the Kingdom of God growing from small, even microscopic beginnings to incredible spiritual size and dimension in its fulfillment.

 “On the first day of the third month after the Israelites left Egypt—on that very day—they came to the Desert of Sinai.”
 Exodus 19:1 tells us the Israelites arrived approximately 44-45 days after the Exodus, which occurred on the fifteenth day of the first month (Numbers 33:3).
 Further timing in the chapter points to additional days before God thunderously spoke His covenant to His chosen people, putting us approximately 49-50 days from the beginning of their Exodus.

-God’s Holy Days had not yet been appointed, but for millennia, Jews have celebrated this timing, calling it “Shavuot” which means “weeks”, and counting it to occur at the end of the 7-week +1 day counting period appointed by God.
+For millennia, Jews have celebrated this timing, calling it “Shavuot” which means “weeks”, and counting it to occur at the end of the 7-week +1 day counting period appointed by God.
 It represents a seven-week harvest period, the early harvest, and is sometimes also referred to as the Feast of Weeks.

 The beginning counting of Weeks in the New Testament was initiated by Jesus when He was raised from the dead, “the firstfruits of those who have fallen asleep” (1 Corinthians 15:20) The gifting of the Holy Spirit to Christians 50 days later, known as Pentecost, empowered His followers to not only keep God’s Commandments, but to understand them in different languages, enabling them to teach them to ALL nations, greatly increasing their numbers and influence.